officelearn/azure-docs.sv-se/articles/iot-edge/iot-edge-as-gateway.md

 ---
-title: Gateways för underordnade enheter – Azure IoT Edge | Microsoft Docs
+title: Gateways for downstream devices - Azure IoT Edge | Microsoft Docs
-description: Använd Azure IoT Edge för att skapa en transparent, täckande eller proxy gateway-enhet som skickar data från flera underordnade enheter till molnet eller bearbetar den lokalt.
+description: Use Azure IoT Edge to create a transparent, opaque, or proxy gateway device that sends data from multiple downstream devices to the cloud or processes it locally.
 author: kgremban
 manager: philmea
 ms.author: kgremban